kennethlove/rust-bf/README.md

 - Debug mode (prints a table instead of executing I/O)
   - `cargo run --bin bf -- read --debug ">+.<"`
   - Useful for understanding control flow; `,` behaves as EOF (cell set to 0) and `.` output is suppressed

+- From a file
+  - `cargo run --bin bf -- read --file ./hello.bf`

+- From a file with custom memory size and max steps
+  - `cargo run --bin bf -- read --file ./hello.bf --memory 10000 --max-steps 100000`

+- From a file with a timeout of 2 seconds
+  - `cargo run --bin bf -- read --file ./hello.bf --timeout 2`

 Notes:
 - Non-Brainfuck characters cause an error.